eliferdals/iot-security-streaming/README.md

 - `consume.py`: Listens to the Kafka topic and logs incoming data.
 - `streaming.py`: (Optional) Real-time stream processing & analytics.
 - `docker-compose-kafka.yml`: Spins up Kafka and Zookeeper in Docker containers.

+  ## ☁️ Deployment Environment

+This project was fully deployed and tested on Google Cloud Platform (GCP) using:
+- Compute Engine (VM instance)
+- Docker for containerized Kafka and Zookeeper
+- SSH tunneling and remote execution for producer/consumer scripts

 ## ⚙️ How to Run